An Atomic Viewpoint of the TP Completion Problem: Completion Chemistry

 In our case, take the finite collection of convex subsets to be the positive solution sets of $\det(S(\b u))>0$ over submatrices $S$ in an inhibiting set $\Sc'$, which lie in $\R^{\abs{U}}$.
 By assumption that $\Sc'$ is an inhibiting set, all proper subsystems of $\Sc'$ have a solution.
 If $\Sc'$ contains more than $\abs{U}+1$ inequalities, then every subset of $\abs{U}+1$ inequalities has a solution, that is, the solution sets for any subset of $\abs{U}+1$ inequalities have nonempty intersection.
 But this would mean that the intersection of all of the solution sets would be nonempty by Helly's Theorem, so $\Sc'$ would have a solution. \end{proof} \end{theorem}

 Not all atoms have convex solution sets; for example, the determinant of

-is $1-xy$, and the solution set to $1-xy>0$ is not convex.\footnote{Note, however, that the solution set to the system of inequalities $\{1-xy>0,x>0\}$ is convex, so one can argue that if $ $ is the only nonconvex atom in the inhibiting set, then the inhibiting set has no more than $\abs{U}+2$ atoms.} However, there are no known examples of obstructions where the inhibiting set is size $\abs{U}+2$ or greater, so we have the following conjecture:
+is $1-xy$, and the solution set to $1-xy>0$ is not convex.\footnote{Note, however, that the solution set to the system of inequalities $\{1-xy>0,x>0\}$ is convex, so one can argue that if $ $ is the only nonconvex atom in the inhibiting set, then the inhibiting set has no more than $\abs{U}+2$ atoms.} However, there are no known examples of obstructions that have an inhibiting set of size $\abs{U}+2$ or greater, so we have the following conjecture:

 \begin{conjecture} Inhibiting sets of non-completable partial matrices with variability $k$ contain at most $k+1$ atoms. \end{conjecture}

 In other words, we believe the convexity requirement is not necessary.
 However, in the 1-variable case, all atoms have only one unspecified entry $u$, say in position $(i,j)$.
 In that case, the determinant is $A+Bu$ for some $A$ and $B$, with $B$ being the $(i,j)$ cofactor of the atom by Laplace expansion.
 Since the partial matrix is partial TP, $B$ is nonzero and the sign of $B$ depends only on $i$ and $j$; if $i+j$ is even, $B$ is positive, and if it is odd, $B$ is negative.
 Call a 1-variable atom \textit{positive} if its unspecified entry is in even position and \textit{negative} if it is in odd position.
 Then we have: